AlibabaCloudDocs/arms/intl.en-US/Application monitoring/Features provided by the console/Application details/Host monitoring.md

 ## View host monitoring metrics

+1. Log on to the [ARMS console](https://arms-intl.console.aliyun.com/).
-1. In the left-side navigation pane, choose **Application Monitoring** \> **Applications**.
+2. In the left-side navigation pane, choose **Application Monitoring** \> **Applications**.
 In the top navigation bar, select a region.
-2. On the Applications page, click the application that you want to monitor.
+3. On the Applications page, click the application that you want to monitor.
-3. In the left-side navigation pane, click **Application Details**.
+4. In the left-side navigation pane, click **Application Details**.
-4. On the Application Details page, click the node that you want to view, and then click the **HOST Monitoring** tab on the right side.
+5. On the Application Details page, click the node that you want to view, and then click the **HOST Monitoring** tab on the right side.

     On the HOST Monitoring tab, you can view the time sequence curves of metrics including CPU, memory, disk, load, network traffic, and network packets.